Sierra Leone heads into run-off elections – as coalition government looks likely

 Yumkella’s decision to either join forces with the ruling APC or the opposition SLPP – of which he was once a Grand Chief Patron and an aspiring presidential candidate, must be based on what is good for the country, and his change agenda.
 After having spent the last two years accusing the ruling APC of serious corruption, ineptitude, poor governance and lack of direction, it is unlikely he will join the ruling APC to help them contest and win the run-off election.

 There are interesting times ahead of the run-off, which will take place on Tuesday, 27th March 2018.
-And ironically, the next day – 28th March, lawyers representing Dr Yumkella will be facing ruling APC lawyers at the Supreme Court, where Judges will hear arguments as to why the ruling APC party are saying that Dr Yumkella along with hundreds of thousands of Sierra Leoneans – if not a million – with dual citizenship, must not be allowed to contest elections in the land of their birth – Sierra Leone.
+And ironically, the next day – 28th March, lawyers representing Dr Yumkella will be facing ruling APC lawyers at the Supreme Court, where Judges will hear arguments as to why the ruling APC party are saying that Dr Yumkella along with hundreds of thousands of Sierra Leoneans with dual citizenship, must not be allowed to contest elections in the land of their birth – Sierra Leone.

+Remaining neutral is only what will benefit Kandeh and the NGC, if they want to stay as an alternative to the two corrupt parties.

+Joining any of the two will see the NGC melting like the PMDC.
+As for the C4C, of cause his sole aim is to get rid of the APC as a matter of revenge.

 Congratulations Brigadier Maada Bio.
 The people of Sierra Leone are on the path of giving the APC government a long, slow,painful and tortured death just to avenge the punishment that they have been through this past decade.
 In the next two weeks, I believe that the APC government will show the world that they are actually a violent and corrupt institution and most of their leaders will likely face justice at the International Criminal Court.